 Although often perceived as intrusive and even unconstitutional, DUI checkpoints are in place to prevent drunk driving accidents and to protect the public at large.
 Because of this goal, Colorado is one state that allows such checkpoints.
 Our advice for avoiding this ordeal is, as always, to not drink and drive!
 However, we understand that life happens.
 We also know that law enforcement is not immune to mistakes.

-If you’re in need of Greeley’s top DUI lawyers, don’t hesitate to contact Peek Law Firm today!
+If you’re facing DUI charges in Colorado, don’t hesitate to contact Peek Goldstone, LLC today!